smikitky/utrad-werewolf/packages/docs/docs/install.md

 :::caution

 Before you begin, be aware that this is a platform to support researches of AI Werewolf.
 We do not offer any sophisticated user management features like a full-fledged SNS or a game app do.
 It is not intended to efficiently manage more than 100 users.

-All knowledable users, **including newly registered users**, can access the full game log of other users.
 User profile, including user names, cannot be private.
 Therefore, you must limit your use to a closed research group. **Do not make the URL available to the general public**.

 Once your research is complete, it is recommended that the site itself be made invisible in the Netlify console or that Authentication be turned off in the Firebase console.
 This will make it impossible for existing users to re-log in or for new users to sign up.